vaadin/walking-skeleton/walking-skeleton/README-flow.md

            └── TaskServiceTest.java
 ```

 The main entry point into the application is `Application.java`.
-This class contains the `main()` method that start up
+This class contains the `main()` method that starts up
 the Spring Boot application.

-The skeleton follows a *feature-based package structure*, organizing code by *functional units* rather than traditional
+The project follows a *feature-based package structure*, organizing code by *functional units* rather than traditional
 architectural layers.
 It includes two feature packages: `base` and `examplefeature`.

 * The `base` package contains classes meant for reuse across different features, either through composition or